Sunrise, Florida: Economy

 Sunrise's tax base includes Amerant Bank Arena, Sawgrass Mills, Sawgrass International Corporate Park, IKEA and other commercial developments.
-Quality job creation through corporate attraction has long been a priority in the City.
+Quality job creation through corporate attraction has long been a priority in the city.

 Air France's United States reservations call center is located in the Sawgrass Technology Park in Sunrise.

 CIGNA Healthcare has a large service and operations center in Sunrise.

+Jazwares, a toy manufacturer, is headquartered here.

-Emerson Electric Company announced on July 26, 2011 that it would locate its Latin America headquarters at Sawgrass International Corporate Park.
+Emerson Electric Company announced on July 26, 2011, that it would locate its Latin America headquarters at Sawgrass International Corporate Park.

 The City of Sunrise announced a New Homebuyer Incentive Program on January 20, 2012.
 Under this innovative new program, The City of Sunrise will reimburse homebuyers up to $2,000 for select improvements to a newly purchased single-family foreclosure or short sale home.
 The new program is an effort to attract new residents to Sunrise - and benefit existing residents by helping to improve the appearance and property values in Sunrise neighborhoods.

 Arts and culture

 Sunrise hosts events throughout the year in celebration of holidays, seasons and other occasions.
 Highlights include:

 Earth Day Festival: This celebration of green living sponsored by the city's Utilities Department.
 The Earth Day Festival features live music; children's rides and activities; a farmer's market; unique, handcrafted goods, ethnic and traditional foods, and eco-conscious organizations.
-Giveaways include BPA-free water bottles that can be filled throughout the day at the City's complimentary water station.
+Giveaways include BPA-free water bottles that can be filled throughout the day at the city's complimentary water station.

-Cultural Festival: Designed to celebrate, highlight and unify the diverse cultures represented in the City, the festival showcases multi-ethnic foods, music, art, and dance.
+Cultural Festival: Designed to celebrate, highlight and unify the diverse cultures represented in the city, the festival showcases multi-ethnic foods, music, art, and dance.
 This event is held each November in City Park.

 Harvest Festival: Held each October, this festival includes costume contests, horse-drawn hayrides and an old fashioned pumpkin patch.

 Fourth of July Parade & Fireworks: This regional celebration begins with a patriotic parade, followed by a family-friendly party with free food, rides and live entertainment.
 The evening's events – made possible by a public/private partnership with the former Bank Atlantic Center, now BB&T Center – include fireworks and live music.

 Woodstock: This annual event features hand-made crafts from local artists.
 Held the first weekend in December, it is a popular event and also features local musical talents, among other entertainment.